moiri/streamix-sia-lang/README.md

     make
     sudo make install

-Execuatables, libary files and include files will be installed into `/usr/local/bin/`, `/usr/local/lib/` and `/usr/local/include/`, respectively.
+Execuatables will be installed into `/usr/local/bin/`.
 Make sure that `/usr/local/bin/` is in your `PATH` environment variable.

 In order to install the tool, the following packages and libraries have to be installed: